-Once the top of the tress has been completed I remove the tree from the working base and start trimming and twisting the wires into what type of root system I prefer.
+Once the top of the tree has been completed I remove it from the working base and start trimming and twisting the wires into what type of root system I prefer.

 Pieces of natural wood can be used for the bases.
 I currently use purple orchid and oak tree pieces, both of which are from trees growing in my back yard.
 The pieces of wood are dried thoroughly then have three coats of polyurethane rubbed into them for protection and sealing.
-Other items I use will be wood pedestals that I stain and seal and other times a shallow bowl or vase.
+Other items I use are wooden pedestals that I stain and seal and other times a shallow bowl or vase.

 I then attach the tree to the wood or "rock" at the base of the trunk to keep it where I want it and then start positioning the wires, twisting and turning them, to fit the particular piece of wood.
 I choose the base for the tree based on the tree's "personality".